astromub/silver-umbrella/_posts/2025-11-11-ts#1-30-second-3-min-expiry.md

 ---
+layout: post
-title: "Trade Strategy #10: 30-Second Strategy (SMA, Fractals, RCI) 🚀"
+title: "Trade Strategy #10: 30-Second Strategy (SMA, Fractals, RCI)"
 date: 2025-11-11
-layout: post
-categories: beginner
+categories: [strategy]
+description: "Learn a powerful 30-second trading strategy using SMA indicators, fractals, and RCI for quick market analysis and decision making."
+excerpt: "Master quick market analysis with this 30-second trading strategy using SMA, fractals, and RCI indicators for effective binary trading decisions."
 tags: [candlestick, binary, support resistance, bullish, bearish,RCI,Fractal,Moving Average]
 image: /images/coverlogo.png
 ---

 # Unleash the Scalper: My High-Octane 30-Second Strategy (SMA, Fractals, RCI)
 ---
 🚀Hey fellow traders!
 Are you ready to dive into the lightning-fast world of 30-second candle charts and 3-minute expiries?
 This isn't for the faint of heart, but with the right tools and a disciplined approach, it can be incredibly rewarding.
 Today, I'm pulling back the curtain on my go-to scalping strategy, combining classic momentum with trend consistency, and most importantly, integrating the essential risk control of the ASTRONuRi Trade Tracker.